The original do-it-yourself travel guide to Europe SM

 Smoke

-Another ever-present feature is smoke.
-It's everywhere.
+Formerly an ever-present feature in European offices was smoke.
+It was everywhere.
 Not just the usual stuff either.
-Cigars are not uncommon.
+Cigars were common.
 I enjoy a nice corona now and then and have given them to my secretary who also smoked them.
 A guy across the hall from me smoked some funny stuff on a regular basis, switching from clove cigarettes to bad grass as his mood changed.
 My German boss kept his office in a blue haze.

 Social Environment